Brainz22/useful_notes/Madgraph4ALPs.md

 5. `cd MADGRAPH_Test` and run the `.dat file` with `mg5_aMC <file-name>.dat`.

+6. After execution, the above will generate a new folder based on the output command at the end of the `.dat` file.
+In this folder, we will need the `proc`(process) card and `run` card, which are also `.dat` files.

 ## Producing CMS Gridpack

 1. I am starting from the directory